Agent-first coordination for human bottlenecks

 Tabs are navigation and focus, not a hard schema for content.

-Start with a local workspace, a tiny CLI, and a better escalation surface than chat alone.
+Start with a local workspace, a tiny CLI, and a surface that treats human unblock loops like a real system.